shaovatwit/shaovatwit/README.md

 # Welcome :wave:!
 ### :bearded_person: About Me
 - My pronouns are she/her/hers.
-- I enjoy going to the gym and rock climbing.
+- I enjoy going to the gym.
 - I am still learning and trying to constantly enrich my knowledge.
 - You can contact me via Email: shaov@wit.edu.

 ### :gear: Current Work
-I'm collaborating on a Minecraft project that includes learning lots of new things.
+I am a student.

 <!--
 **Am I Looking for work?**